nossidge/poefy/README.md

 #### Special case: poetic form from text file

-If you pipe in text and don't use the `-d` option to create a database, then the output will be a poem with the same structure as the file.
+If you pipe in text and don't use the `-m` option to create a corpus, then the output will be a poem with the same structure as the file.
 This can also be accomplished if the second argument is a reference to a text file.
-So, assuming you have a `lyrics` script that will return song lines for you:
+So, assuming you have a [`lyrics`][1] script that will return song lines for you:

     $ lyrics 'carly rae jepsen' 'call me maybe' | tee jep.txt | poefy whitman
     $ poefy whitman < jep.txt